Deln0r/Project4_ai_assistant/README.md

-# Voice AI assistant
+### Description
-Based on GPT-3.5 and GoogleVoice.
+Voice AI assistant vased on GPT-3.5 and GoogleVoice.
 You only need to add your openai api and give a name to this assistant :)